 Nokia says that it has fixed these issues with the Nokia 5.1, and that the phone offers ‘40% more performance’ thanks to a MediaTek 2GHz processor accompanied by either 2 or 3GB of RAM.
 I’ve never been a huge fan of MediaTek’s chips, which I’ve found prone to becoming hot and with erratic battery life.
 Hopefully, the Nokia 5.1’s performance will be better.

 The software, too, should hopefully address performance issues as well.
 The Nokia 5.1 runs Android One, which here is free of the usual bloatware and skins you’d find on the likes of Samsung and LG phones.
 It will also receives updates from Google quicker, with Nokia guaranteeing two years of platform updates and three years of security patches.

 There are no duplicate apps on Android One, only the usual array of Google’s own apps.
 Google Photos provides unlimited storage for your snaps and Play Music lets you upload your own songs for streaming.

 Around the back is a 16-megapixel main camera, which sits above the fingerprint sensor, and there’s a wide-angle 8-megapixel shooter around the front.

 The Nokia 5.1 includes a 2970mAh battery, but it’s disappointing to discover that micro-USB remains the charging method of choice.
 USB-C really should be universal by now.
 I didn’t have enough time to test either the camera or the battery life, so look out for the full review, which will include all the details.

-Coming in at 199 euros, which is roughly £175, the Nokia 5.1 sits right in-between the regular Moto G6 and the Moto G6 Play.
+Coming in at £189.99, the Nokia 5.1 sits right in-between the regular Moto G6 and the Moto G6 Play.
 Whether it can match either of those excellent devices remains to be seen.
 Nevertheless, there’s certainly plenty to like about Nokia’s latest.